openmc-dev/openmc/docs/source/io_formats/tallies.rst

       <filter type="azimuthal" bins="2" />

 :mesh:
-  The unique ID of a mesh to be tallied over.
+  The unique ID of a mesh to be tallied over.z

 :distribcell:
   The single cell which should be tallied uniquely for all instances.